khaledsAlshibani/c--linkedlists-inside-linkedlist/README.md

 - Basic understanding of object-oriented programming (OOP) concepts.
 - Knowledge of file handling operations, particularly reading files.

+## Pros
+- Using object-oriented programming (OOP).
+- Detailed explanations for each class file within **README.md** files.

+## Cons
+- Time and space complexity considerations are not optimized (we plan to do enhancements).
+-
 ## Classes Documentations
 - [FileReader](src/include/FileReader/README.md): A class for reading text files and extracting lines and words from them.
 - [Node](src/include/Node/README.md): A class representing a single node in a linked list, storing data and a pointer to the next node.